Inferoute/inferoute-node/documentation/technical.md

 Note: The periodic checking of stale providers and tier updates has been moved to the Scheduling Service, which calls the respective APIs at configured intervals.

- - GET /api/health/nodes/healthy:  Get a list of healthy nodes (nodes that are green)
+ - GET /api/health/providers/healthy:  Get a list of healthy providers (providers that are green)
+ - GET /api/health/providers/filter: Get a list of healthy providers offering a specific model within cost constraints
  - GET /api/health/provider/:provider_id: Get the health status of a specific provider
- - GET /api/health/providers/filter: Get a list of healthy providers offering a specific model within cost constraints
- - POST /api/health/providers/update-tiers: Manually triggers the tier update process for all providers based on their health history
+ - POST /api/health/providers/update-tiers: Manually triggers the tier update process for all providers based on their health history (protected by INTERNAL_API_KEY)
- - POST /api/health/providers/check-stale - Manually triggers the check for stale providers that haven't sent health updates recently.
+ - POST /api/health/providers/check-stale - Manually triggers the check for stale providers that haven't sent health updates recently. (protected by INTERNAL_API_KEY)

+We will need some Cloud cron thing to run the check for stale providers and update tiers from externally.

 ## 9. CockroachDB - DONE!!!!